Generated client

 Navigating the Generated client

-The generated client is segmented into three parts, api, client, and ctx.
+The generated client is segmented into three parts; api, auth, and client.

 api